Inland Sea & Kyōto Tour

 NAGOYA → SHŌDOSHIMA → INUJIMA → TESHIMA → NAOSHIMA → KYŌTO → NAGOYA

-On Shōdoshima you’ll visit Buddhist pilgrimage sites, tour a traditional soy sauce brewery and view local art installations.
-Then make a pilgrimage of a different kind to the contemporary art mecca of Benesse Art Site Naoshima, where you’ll stay for two luxurious nights at a hotel designed by Tadao Ando.
+On Shōdoshima we visited Buddhist pilgrimage sites, toured a traditional soy sauce brewery and viewed local art installations.
+We made a pilgrimage of a different kind to the contemporary art mecca of Benesse Art Site Naoshima, where we stayed for two luxurious nights at a hotel designed by Tadao Ando.

-The tour will finish with two days in Kyōto where we’ll explore UNESCO World Heritage sites, contemporary art and craft galleries, the Kyoto Shibori Museum, and specialty textile and fashion shops.
-Weather permitting, we’ll visit the Kitano Shrine monthly flea market to browse for vintage fabrics, yarns, and kimono.
+The tour finished with two days in Kyōto where we explored UNESCO World Heritage sites, contemporary art and craft galleries, the Kyoto Shibori Museum, and specialty textile and fashion shops.
+We also visited the Kitano Shrine monthly flea market to browse for vintage fabrics, yarns, and kimono.

-Walk the streets of Japan’s capital from 794 to 1869, where you’ll find vibrant neighborhoods purveying the finest products of ongoing Japanese craft traditions including incense, brushes, books, ceramics, and kimono.
+We walked the streets of Japan’s capital from 794 to 1869 to find vibrant neighborhoods purveying the finest products of ongoing Japanese craft traditions including incense, brushes, books, ceramics, and kimono.

 NAGOYA → KYŌTO → NAGOYA

-We’ll visit the only fiber art gallery in Japan active since the 1970s; a textile arts supply store with an overwhelming variety of craft supplies; a contemporary gallery supporting local artist communities; the Kyoto Shibori Museum; and weather permitting, the Kitano Shrine monthly flea market.
+We visited the only fiber art gallery in Japan active since the 1970s; a textile arts supply store with an overwhelming variety of craft supplies; a contemporary gallery supporting local artist communities; the Kyoto Shibori Museum; and the Kitano Shrine monthly flea market.

-Around and outside the city, we’ll journey to UNESCO World Heritage sites including Shimogamo Shrine and Enryakuji Temple on Mt.
-Hiei, where we’ll enjoy a intimate visit to an inspiring textile artist’s studio.
-We’ll also make a special excursion to the elegant Miho Museum designed by I.M.
+Around and outside the city, we journeyed to UNESCO World Heritage sites including Shimogamo Shrine and Enryakuji Temple on Mt.
+Hiei, where we enjoyed a intimate visit to an inspiring textile artist’s studio.
+We also made a special excursion to the elegant Miho Museum designed by I.M.
 Pei to recall Shangri-la.

-We’ll deepen our understanding of Kyōto’s traditional culture with a special ikebana demonstration by a master of Saga Goryō school, one of the oldest schools associated with Ginkakuji Temple (Silver Pavilion).
-And we won’t neglect Kyōto’s tastemaking cuisine, from shōjin-ryōri vegetarian monk’s food to a fabulous sukiyaki dinner in the atmospheric Pontochō district.
+We deepened our understanding of Kyōto’s traditional culture with a special ikebana demonstration by a master of Saga Goryō school, one of the oldest schools associated with Ginkakuji Temple (Silver Pavilion).
+And we didn't neglect Kyōto’s tastemaking cuisine, from shōjin-ryōri vegetarian monk’s food to a fabulous sukiyaki dinner in the atmospheric Pontochō district.